cjneely10/MetaSanity/README.md

 ("pipe") can be rerun if needed.
 Delete the pipe's output directory and call the given pipeline as listed in the `pipedm` section.
 If a **BioMetaDB** project is provided in the config file or passed as a command-line argument, its contents will also be updated with the new results of this pipeline.

-#### BioMetaDB

-**MetaSanity** outputs a **BioMetaDB** project containing the completed results.
-By passing the `-a` flag, users can omit the creation or update of a given **BioMetaDB** project.
-Each pipeline outputs a final `.tsv` file of the results of each individual pipe.

-Multiple pipelines can be run using the same project - the results of each pipeline are stored as a new database table, and re-running a pipeline will update the existing table within the **BioMetaDB** project.

 #### Memory usage and time to completion estimates